TUDelft-CITG/MUDE/book/risk-assessment/decision.md

-# Decision-making under uncertainty
+# Decision Analysis

-Decision-making under uncertain conditions is part of everyday life, e.g. when choosing to buy a lottery ticket or choosing to take an umbrella during cloudy weather.
+Decision analysis, or decision-making under uncertain conditions is part of everyday life, e.g. when choosing to buy a lottery ticket or choosing to take an umbrella during cloudy weather.
 In contrast to the rather intuitive decision making in everyday matters, a structured analysis of different alternatives with associated risks, costs and benefits is very useful for decisions in (civil) engineering.
 This chapter offers a very basic introduction into the decision theory with applications to decision problems in the civil engineering domain.
 Further reference is made to the work by other scholars for more rigorous and detailed treatment of this topic, see for example (Raiffa and Schlaifer, (1961); Benjamin and Cornell, (1970 ).

 ## Introduction and basics